-Obviously if we take Tiger’s wins as an outlier and put them to one side we are left with Molinari, McIlroy, Day, Leishman, Every [twice], Els and Laird to look at.
+Obviously if we take Tiger’s wins as an outlier and put them to one side we are left with Hatton, Molinari, McIlroy, Day, Leishman, Every [twice], and Laird to look at.

-Last years winner Molinari had only made two starts on the year prior to his victory, however the most recent of those a couple of weeks before had seen him finish an eye catching 17th at the WGC Mexico.
+Molinari had only made two starts on the year prior to his victory, however again a couple of weeks before he had finished an eye catching 17th at the WGC Mexico.
 In addition he was seen as something of a course specialist posting three top ten finishes and nothing worse than 34th place in his six previous starts here.

 2018 winner Rory McIlroy was in no real forming coming in last year but had finished 4th here the year before, his best result in Orlando.

 In essence though he is of course simply a world class act who can find his best at any given moment.